victowang/BREADME.md/guides/millet_porridge_sourdough.md

 # Sourdough loaf with millet porridge

 Recipe from Tartine Book N°3
-To fit my dough handdling skills I will reduce the hydration from the original recipe ( 65% instead of 75%).
+To fit my dough handdling skills I reduced the hydration from the original recipe ( which was 75%).

 ## Ingredients
 - 400g Bread flour (T65) (80%)